SamErde/PSPreworkout/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the **PSPreworkout Project**.
+Thanks for your interest in contributing to the **PSPreworkout** module!

 Whether it's a bug report, new feature, correction, or additional documentation, your feedback and contributions are appreciated.